28 Feb Environment or economy? The divergent perceptions of the purpose of environmental assessments

 This blog was triggered by a recent media report that a mining company in BC was planning to sue the BC government over the refusal to issue an environmental assessment certificate for a project.
 It was a reminder of the divergent perceptions of why we undertake environmental assessments (EA).

-On the one side we have those (like many environmental groups) viewing EA as a tool to inform environmental decision making; a mechanism to determine whether a project should proceed.
+On the one side we have those (like many environmental groups) viewing environmental assessments as a tool to inform environmental decision making; a mechanism to determine whether a project should proceed.

-On the other we have those (primarily activity proponents) viewing EA as a way to identify and mitigate environmental impacts of a project so that it can proceed; a mechanism to determine the relevant conditions and mitigation measures for a project.
+On the other we have those (primarily activity proponents) viewing environmental assessments as a way to identify and mitigate environmental impacts of a project so that it can proceed; a mechanism to determine the relevant conditions and mitigation measures for a project.

 In one scenario it is planning and decision making tool for deciding whether environmental impacts are acceptable, while for the other it is more of a regulatory hurdle or check box that precedes project approval.